JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section09InnerAndAbstractClassesAndInterfaces.md

 **Need to study these files and/or this video again.** But first the files.

 * Static nested classes
- *
 * Non-static nested classes
+* Inner class (covered/discussed in video 128)
     * Local class
+        * declared inside a block such as a method or an if statement.
+        * scope is restricted to that block
+        * increase encapsulation
+        * used less often in practice
     * Annonymous class nested class without a class name
+        * a local class but with no name
+        * have to be declared and instantiated at teh same time because they don't have a name
+        * used when a local class is required only once
+        * very common for attaching event handlers to buttons

 // Gearbox class is the top level class.